07740 877 544 [email protected]

 In April 2021, Sheham ElGamal contacted me after a referral from designer, Stuart Lindsay at Pulse North.
 Stuart helped Sheham create an identity for his new business, Scottish Dental Implants and Cosmetic Dentistry.

-Sheham planned to renovate a large vacant shop in Dundee’s city centre.
-As such, lots of decisions were presented and Sheham was unsure of what he wanted.
-He needed advice about signs.
+Sheham planned to renovate a large vacant shop in Dundee’s city centre and lots of decisions were presented.
+Sheham was unsure of what he wanted so he contacted me for advice.

 After speaking on the phone, Sheham and I met on site to discuss his business.
 Sheham wanted the shopfront to convey the values of his dental practice: professional, trusting, and welcoming.